Partial Wasserstein Covering: Experiments

-Here, we demonstrate an application of \pwc using the MNIST dataset~\cite{lecun-mnisthandwrittendigit-2010}, where the development dataset contains $0$ labels at a rate of only 0.5\%, whereas all labels are included in the application data in equal ratios (i.e., 10\%).
-For evaluation, we randomly sampled 500 images from the training split for each of $\Dapp$ and $\Ddev$.
-We employed LOF~\cite{breunig2000lof} novelty detection provided by scikit-learn~\cite{scikit-learn} with the default parameters as a baseline to capture the mismatches between datasets in addition to \texttt{random} and \texttt{farthest}.
-For the LOF, we selected top-$K$ data according to the anomaly scores.
-We conducted 10 trials using different random seeds for the proposed algorithms and baselines, except that we only performed one trial for the greedy algorithms, because they took over 24h.
+We conducted 10 trials using different random seeds for the proposed algorithms and baselines, except for the \texttt{PW-greedy-*} algorithms, because they took over 24h.
 Figure~\ref{fig:missing} presents a histogram of the selected labels when $K=30$, where $x$-axis corresponds to labels of selected data (i.e., $0$ or not $0$) and $y$-axis shows relative frequencies of selected data.
-The proposed methods (i.e., \texttt{PW-*}) extract more data corresponding to the label $0$ (0.78 for \texttt{PW-MIP}) than the baselines, including LOF (0.29).
-We can conclude that the proposed methods successfully selected data from the candidate dataset $\Dcand (=\Dapp)$ to fill in lacking areas in the distribution.
+The proposed methods (i.e., \texttt{PW-*}) extract more data corresponding to the label $0$ (0.71 for \texttt{PW-MILP}) than the baselines.
+We can conclude that the proposed methods successfully selected data from the candidate dataset $\mathcal D_\text{cand} (=\mathcal D_\text{app})$ to fill in the missing areas in the distribution.